Navratri Sale: Get Upto 30% OFF on Live Training! Offer Ending in

 1. Generics

-Generics introduces the concept of type parameters to .NET, which makes it possible to design classes and methods that defer the specification of one or more types until the class or method is declared and instantiated by client code.
+The idea of type parameters is brought to .NET via generics, enabling the design of classes and methods that postpone defining one or more types until the class or function is defined and created by client code.
 It is commonly used to create collection classes.
 The .NET class library contains several generic collection classes in the System.Collections.Generic namespace.
 You can create your generic interfaces, classes, methods, events, and delegates.

 Example